 If you recently sustained injuries in a slip, trip, or fall accident in Fort Lauderdale, someone may be responsible for paying your medical costs and other physical, personal, and financial losses.
-Our team at Chalik & Chalik Injury Lawyers can help you pursue damages.
+Chalik & Chalik Slip and Fall Lawyers can help you pursue damages.

 We handle premises liability claims throughout Florida.
 We’ve won million-dollar settlements for our past clients with rigorous legal representation in and out of the courtroom.
 Our team of Fort Lauderdale lawyers wants to help you fight for justice against a negligent property owner or another party that caused your slip and fall.